lazydynamics/Gears.jl/docs/src/architecture/jobs.md

 ## Overview

-Jobs represent the actual work to be performed in EnvironmentEngine.
+Jobs represent the actual work to be performed in Gears.
 There are three types of jobs, each with different execution characteristics.

 ## Job Interface